tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust-wasm.md

 	* configures webpack and its local dev server.
 	* preconfigured and shouldn't need to be tweaked
 * `www/index.html`
-	* the root HTMML file for the webpage
+	* the root HTML file for the webpage
 	* mostly just loads `bootstrap.js`
 * `www/index.js`
 	* the main entry point for the page's JS.